ERICCYS/CZ2002-SCRAME-Application/Coding_allocations.md

 #### Note:
 - `Use keyword static if this function needs to be called outside using Class_Name.Method_Name` e.g. Most methods inside Mgr classes need to be declared as `static`.
+- For CSV file reader and write, there is a sample project "FileIOTest" please feel free to take it as reference.
+Any better idea is welcomed.